-But there are some things that just don’t look professional on your blog.
-And while little flaws may make your blog more human and personal, some of these flaws can seriously hurt your blog or business.
+There are some things that just don’t look professional on your blog.
+While little flaws may make your blog more human and personal, some of these flaws can seriously hurt your blog or business.
 Most of them are easy to avoid – even without spending tons of money on editors, graphic designers, and other little helpers.

-Here are 7 ways to make your blog look more professional, even when you are just starting out, and without spending loads of money.
+Here are 13 ways to make your blog look more professional, even when you are just starting out with a new blog, and without spending loads of money.

 Ok, I am assuming here that you are using WordPress – but the same goes for other website builders like Squarespace.

-If you start your blog, take the time and browse around a little.
+If you start your blog or setting up a blog, take the time and browse around a little.
 Choose a theme for your blog that fits your personal preferences and serves your needs.
 WordPress has a full library of themes and I am sure you can find one for free or a small budget that looks really nice.